Quinoa For People With Diabetes- Yes or No?

 • Due to its high fiber content and high protein quality, quinoa is simply an excellent weight- reduction treatment.

-• It is a healthy addition to the meal plans because it is loaded with protein and fiber.
+• It is a healthy addition to meal plans because it is loaded with protein and fibre.

 • Quinoa’s magnesium content is good for diabetics.